 This might seem like a no-brainer, but it never hurts to do a little extra research when it comes to your safety.
 After all, neighborhoods that look perfectly safe during the day might have higher crime than expected after the sun sets.
 The best way to find out is to contact your local police department.
 You can also feel things out by walking around your prospective neighborhood at different times of the day (including at night, but bring a friend).

 One of the best ways to protect yourself and your valuables is to pick up some renters insurance.
 And luckily, it’s pretty darn inexpensive!

-Bonus apartment hunting tip: Yelp it
+Bonus apartment hunting tip: read reviews

 If you’re looking at a unit in a larger building, especially in a city, there’s a good chance you’ll be able to find online reviews.
 Sure, some may come from disgruntled former tenants, but look for patterns if possible.
 Do people comment on how quickly the landlord responds to issues?
 Any mention of pests, loud neighbors, or cleanliness problems?
 If you plan on signing a year-long lease, the more you know, the better.

 Asking the right questions up front can save you major headaches down the road.
 Now that you’ve done your research, go out there and show that rental market who’s boss!
 (It’s you.)